 The European Rugby Champions Cup is just one example of Thomas Lyte’s work within rugby.
 As a long-established partner of both World Rugby and Rugby Europe, the company has designed, made and restored some of the sport’s most prestigious prizes, including the European Rugby Challenge Cup, the Men’s Guinness Six Nations Trophy and Women’s Six Nations Trophy.
 We are also immensely proud to be the official restorers of both the Rugby World Cup and the Women’s Rugby World Cup.

 Our team make the conceivable possible, while preserving traditional skills, pioneering modern methods, and promoting authentic British craft across the globe.
 Combining the latest technologies with centuries of knowledge, Thomas Lyte’s silver workshops in London, England house world-class facilities for an elite team of designers and makers, masters of their craft.
 Learn about 3D printing, electroforming and other new technologies that our team have introduced to our sustainable handcrafting process.

-Thomas Lyte are proud to be the entrusted restorers of the Webb Ellis Cup.
+Thomas Lyte are proud to be the designers and makers of the EPCR Champions Cup trophy.

 Take a look at these fast facts about the trophy that represents the ultimate prize in European rugby.